 Biodiversity and Landscape Management

-Our Landscape Management Plan is used to improve our management of the outside spaces on campus, including enhancing biodiversity and is submitted as part of our Green Flag Award application.
+Our plan is reviewed and updated regularly, and it serves a framework for improvement of our management of the outside spaces on campus and enhancing biodiversity.
+It is submitted as part of our Green Flag Award application.

-Find out about our progress so far and some of our ongoing initiatives in the video and information below.
+Find out about our progress so far, and the ongoing initiatives, in the video and information below.

 Green Flag Award